dehydrated-io/dehydrated/README.md

 - `/etc/dehydrated/config`
 - `/usr/local/etc/dehydrated/config`
 - The current working directory of your shell
-- The directory from which dehydrated was ran
+- The directory from which dehydrated was run

 Have a look at [docs/examples/config](docs/examples/config) to get started, copy it to e.g. `/etc/dehydrated/config` and edit it to fit your needs.